 Canine euthanasia - putting a dog to sleep - is a decision that most dog parents do not want to have to make but unfortunately will probably need to face.

-For dog parents with a geriatric or terminally ill dog, the decision for euthanasia may be more immiment.
-However, even for dog parents whose dogs are young and healthy, accidents can occur and the decision to whether or not euthanize a seriously injured dog can fall upon us any time.
+For dog parents with an old or terminally ill dog, the decision for euthanasia may be more immiment.
+But even for dog parents whose dogs are young and healthy, accidents could occur and the decision to whether or not euthanize a seriously injured dog may fall upon us any time.